Vovan-VE/yii2-i18n-json-export/README.md

     }
 }

-# translate it like so
+# translate it somehow like so
 $ cat ./i18n/ru-RU.json
 {
     "category/subcategory": {